makohoek/neovim-cmd/README.markdown

 SUBCOMMANDS:
     cd
     edit
-    help    Prints this message or the help of the given subcommand(s)
+    help      Prints this message or the help of the given subcommand(s) rename
 ```